-Saturday, March 3, 2018 at 10:00 am - Hosted at Camp Cedars The purpose of the pre-camp leaders meeting is for Troops to come visit camp, take a tour of your campsite, explore the new construction, meet the camp staff leadership team for the upcoming summer, and learn more about additional changes in camp.
+Saturday, March 2, 2019 at 10:00 am - Hosted at Camp Cedars The purpose of the pre-camp leaders meeting is for Troops to come visit camp, take a tour of your campsite, meet the camp staff leadership team for the upcoming summer, and learn more about additional changes in camp.
 Units will be informed about signing their youth up for merit badge courses at this meeting.